arbitrary-number/quantum-number/CLAIM_OF_ORIGIN.md

 ---

-## Public Domain Dedication Elements

-While maintaining authorship attribution, we dedicate the following to the public domain:
+## Apache 2.0 License Coverage

+All elements of this project are covered exclusively under the Apache License 2.0, with full copyright maintained by the Arbitrary Number Project Team:

-1. **Core Mathematical Concepts**: The fundamental mathematical principles
+1. **Core Mathematical Concepts**: All fundamental mathematical principles and innovations
-2. **Terminology**: The coined terms and naming conventions
+2. **Terminology**: All coined terms, naming conventions, and conceptual frameworks
-3. **Architectural Principles**: The basic design concepts and approaches
+3. **Architectural Principles**: All design concepts, approaches, and methodologies
-4. **Application Domains**: The enumerated use cases and application areas
+4. **Application Domains**: All enumerated use cases and application areas
+5. **Documentation**: All technical specifications, designs, and written materials
+6. **Source Code**: All implementations, tests, and supporting code
+7. **Hardware Designs**: All processor architectures and hardware specifications

+**No Public Domain Dedication**: Nothing in this project is dedicated to the public domain.
+The Apache 2.0 license provides superior legal protection and clarity compared to public domain dedication, which can have ambiguous legal status in various jurisdictions.

 ---